 Necrosis is the death of cells or tissues.
 This may prevent or delay wound healing and require surgical correction, which may result in additional scarring and/or loss of your breast tissue.
 Implant removal may also be necessary.
-Factors associated with increased necrosis include infection, use of steroids, smoking, chemotherapy/radiation, and excessive heat or cold therapy.
+Factors associated with increased necrosis include infection, use of steroids in the surgical pocket, smoking, chemotherapy/radiation, and excessive heat or cold therapy.